UBC-Geography/computing-resources/research-data-management/README.md

 GDAL and GIS software like QGIS.
 The format has been further improved thanks to the development of Cloud Optimized GeoTIFFs (COG), which enhances the capacity of GeoTIFF for cloud computing and access via the web.
-COG files can be stored and easily accessed via S3 object stores, like that supported by UBC ARC Chinook.
+COG files can be stored and easily accessed via S3 object stores, like that supported by UBC ARC Chinook and the DRA's Arbutus Object Storage.

 Built atop the TIFF file format, GeoTIFFs also support multiple compression algorithms that can significantly reduce their overall file size.
 Understanding